apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 #### Basic rules:

-* You can install multiple CacheListeners in the same region
+* You can install multiple `CacheListener` in the same region
 * When multiple listeners are installed, they will be executed in the same order they’re registered in the system.
 One at a time.
 * For partitioned regions, only the listeners in the event’s primary node me will be executed;
 * For replicated regions, only the first node to successfully execute the listeners will be called.
 * For local regions, only local listener (if defined) will be called.
-* For long running or batch processing consider using an Asynchronous Event Listener
+* For long running or batch processing consider using an `AsynchronousEventListener`

 Available events and callbacks: